SeaQL/seaql.github.io/SeaORM/blog/2022-04-04-introducing-starfish-ql.md

 Admittedly, StarfishQL is still in its infancy, so every detail in the design and implementation is subject to change.
 Fortunately, the good thing about this is, like all other open-source projects developed by brilliant Rust developers, you can contribute to it if you also find the concept interesting.
 With its addition to the [SeaQL ecosystem](https://www.sea-ql.org/SeaORM/), together we are one step closer to the vision of Rust for data engineering.

 ## People

-The idea and design of StarfishQL originated from the research work at [Vision Cortex](https://www.visioncortex.org/).
-Development was led by Chris and is turned into reality by Billy and Sanford.

 <div className="container">
     <div className="row">